JasonObeid/Chart2Text/README.md

 This project aims to automatically generate salient summaries from a chart's data table using a modified Transformer model.

+## 2022 Update

+Visit [SciCap: Scientific Figures Dataset](https://github.com/tingyaohsu/SciCap) for a related project with a larger and more detailed dataset.

 ## Dataset

 The dataset is stored in the dataset directory.
 There are individual files for each statistic's title, data, and caption in their respective folders.